Russell-Waterhouse/blog/content/post/haskell-2-teachings.md

 Like all the other principles on this list, it's a simple principle, but we often forget it.
 I don't feel like I need to give an example here.
-Know what resources you're using and how to manage them correctly.
+Know what resources you're using and how to manage them correctly in the programming language you're using.

 ### Principle 4: As Secure as Necessary